 To assess the impact of sentiment on the performance of our strategies, we rank each month in our sample according to its sentiment index value and take the top tercile as our high sentiment months and the bottom tercile as our low sentiment months.
 We then assess the performance of the strategies during these two sentiment periods separately.
 To compute each monthly abnormal return we follow the characteristic-matching approach of previous sections where book-to-price, size and momentum serve as our matching characteristics.
 Results for this analysis are presented in Table 10.
 As expected we find investor sentiment to be strongly associated with the abnormal performance of financially distressed firms.
 Periods of high sentiment are typically associated with some good performance for financially distressed firms (US: 2.094%; UK: 1.954%).
-In contrast, periods of low investor sentiment are associated with poor performance (US: -2.041%; UK: -1.499%).
+In contrast, periods of low investor sentiment are associated with poor performance (US: -2.041%; UK: -1.499%)13.

 In Figure 5 we look at the long-term performance of financially distressed securities conditional on investor sentiment.
 We do that in two steps as follows.
-Firstly, we allocate every year in our sample to a sentiment tercile based on each year's average of the monthly sentiment index values.
+Firstly, we allocate every year in our sample to a sentiment tercile based on each year's average monthly sentiment index value.
 Years with an average value that falls in the top tercile are taken as our high sentiment years, while years with an average value that falls in the bottom tercile are our low sentiment years.
 Secondly, we compute the average monthly abnormal (characteristic-matched) performance of financially distressed firms up to three years following the date when the firms are identified as such.
 If investors are too optimistic about the future prospects of financially distressed firms during high sentiment periods, the performance of these firms should be poor in the long-term as prices eventually revert to their intrinsic values.
-Similarly, if investors are too pessimistic during low sentiment periods, the prices of financially distressed firms might be too low so that future stock market performance might be strong.
-The results presented in Figure 5 provide some evidence of such investor behaviour.
-In both the US and the UK we find that in the year when high sentiment is recorded (year 0) the average monthly abnormal performance of distressed firms is extremely positive (2.65% for US firms and 2.35% for UK firms).
-In the year following high sentiment years (year 1), the monthly abnormal performance of financially distressed firms begins to markedly deteriorate (0.16% for US firms and 0.20% for UK firms) and becomes significantly negative in the year thereafter (year 2) (US: -
+Similarly, if investors are too pessimistic during low sentiment